archmetalDBM/GlobaLID-App/doc/references.md

     scientific evidence, In Nuragic Sardinia and the Mycenaean world, Studies in Sardinian archaeology 3 (ed.
 M. Balmuth), Vol. 387, 135–78, BAR International Series, Bar, Oxford.

+-   Gale, N. H., and Stos-Gale, Z. A., 1988, Recent evidence for a possible Bronze Age metal trade between Sardinia and the Aegean, In Problems in Greek Prehistory, Proceedings of the Centenary Conference of the British School of Archaeology at Athens, Manchester 1986 (eds.
+E. B. French, and K. A. Wardle), 355–85, Bristol Classical Press, Bristol.

 -   Gale, N. H., Gentner, W., and Wagner, G. A., 1980, Mineralogical and Geographical Silver Sources of Archaic Greek Coinage, In Metallurgy